michaelkielt/azure-database-migration549/README.md

    - Orchestrate a planned failover to the secondary region, simulating real-world challenges.
    - Test the failover functionality and perform a tailback to revert to the primary region.

+6. **Microsoft Entra Directory Integration:**
+   - Enable Microsoft Entra ID authentication for the SQL server hosting the Azure production database.
+   - Set up an admin account and test admin privileges in Azure Data Studio.
+   - Create a DB reader user in Microsoft Entra ID and grant the user the `db_reader` role in Azure Data Studio.
+   - Test read-only privileges for the DB reader user by running SELECT queries and validating access denial for UPDATE queries.

 ## Part 1: Establishing a Production Environment Database